patevs/misc/c/README.md

 # Learn_C

-Projects and code related to my learning of the C programming language.
+Projects and code related to my learning of the `C` programming language.

-> "C is a general-purpose, procedural, imperative computer programming language developed in 1972 by Dennis M. Ritchie at the Bell Telephone Laboratories to develop the UNIX operating system.
-C is the most widely used computer language."
+> "`C` is a general-purpose, procedural, imperative computer programming language developed in 1972 by Dennis M. Ritchie at the Bell Telephone Laboratories to develop the UNIX operating system."
 [TutorialsPoint](https://www.tutorialspoint.com/cprogramming/)

 ----

-### Hello World Example
+## Hello World Example

-Example of a basic C program:
+Example of a basic `C` program:

 ```c
 #include <stdio.h>